ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   For application profiles of {{RFC9594}} that use the 'ecdh_info' parameter, it is REQUIRED to define specific values to use for 'cred_fmt', consistently with the acceptable formats of authentication credentials.

 If 'ecdh_info' is included in the Token Transfer Request, the KDC SHOULD include the 'ecdh_info' parameter in the Token Transfer Response, as per the format defined above.
 Note that the field 'id' of each 'ecdh_info_entry' specifies the name or array of group names to which that 'ecdh_info_entry' applies.
-As an exception, the KDC MAY omit the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case none of the groups that the Client is authorized to join uses an ECDH algorithm to derive Diffie-Hellman secrets.
+As an exception, the KDC MAY omit the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in the case that none of the groups that the Client is authorized to join uses an ECDH algorithm to derive Diffie-Hellman secrets.

 The CDDL notation {{RFC8610}} of the 'ecdh_info' parameter is given below.